 Upon commencing Operation of the Landfill, Company will pay to the County a Host Fee of one dollar ($1.00) per ton for each ton of Compensable Solid Waste accepted for disposal in the Landfill.
 The Host Fee shall be calculated and paid on a calendar month basis and payment shall be made to the County on or before the twentieth (20th) day of the month immediately following the month for which the fee is calculated.
 The Host Fee shall be adjusted annually, beginning on the fifth (5th) anniversary of the beginning of Operation of the Landfill, and on each anniversary thereafter, to reflect increases in the Consumer Price Index (CPI-U) published by the Bureau of Labor for all urban consumers, with a minimum increase of one percent (1.0%) and a maximum increase of three percent (3.0%) on each anniversary.

 Additional Initial Fees.
-After receiving unappealable and final -approvals and DEQ Part A & B approval to construct and operate the Landfill on the property, including all necessary conditional use permits, the Company will pay to the County or its designee $75,000.
+After receiving unappealable and final approvals and DEQ Part A & B approval to construct and operate the Landfill on the property, including all necessary conditional use permits, the Company will pay to the County or its designee $75,000.
 The payment will be made within 30 days after the payment is approved.
 The purpose of this payment is to defray the costs and expenses incurred by the County in connection with (i) the negotiation and execution of this Agreement and other matters related to this Agreement, (ii) the zoning and permitting processes related to the approval of the Landfill, (iii) the permitting process with VDEQ related to the approval of the Permit, and (iv) the construction of the Landfill.

 SECTION 3.
 CONSTRUCTION AND ADMINISTRATION